Jonny Edgar: 2025–26: LMP2 and GT split, Le Mans class win

 Extending his relationship with TF Sport and AO Racing, Edgar became a full-time driver in the LMGT3 category of the FIA World Endurance Championship, driving a Chevrolet Corvette Z06 GT3.R alongside factory driver Daniel Juncadella and bronze-ranked Ben Keating.
 Additionally, he became AO's silver driver for the endurance rounds of the IMSA SCC, partnering Dane Cameron and P. J. Hyett.
 His WEC season started perfectly in Qatar, as a clean race and an accomplished defense by Juncadella on Grégoire Saucy in the final hour earned Edgar his maiden GT victory.
 Just over a month later, Edgar took part in a one-off IMSA GTD class entry for AO Racing at Long Beach alongside Laurens Vanthoor.
 Edgar qualified second and, helped by the strategy of staying on the older tyres at the sole pit stop, enabled Vanthoor to take the lead and win.
+The WEC campaign from that point onward proved challenging, as Edgar and his teammates never finished better than sixth across the remaining seven races, leading to them placing sixth in the championship — narrowly behind the sister car.
+In IMSA, Edgar helped full-time drivers Dane Cameron and P. J. Hyett to win the LMP2 title; a highlight proved to be second place at Watkins Glen.

+For the 2026 season, Edgar remained with TF Sport in the WEC and AO Racing in the endurance rounds in IMSA.
+At the WEC season opener in Imola, Edgar fought for the lead with Tom Fleming but was eventually forced to concede, though the No. 33 crew still managed to take second place.
+They finished eighth at Spa.
+At the 2026 24 Hours of Le Mans, the No. 33 took control of the race's second half after its bronze, Ben Keating, had completed his minimum drive time in the first eight hours of the race.
+Edgar became the 33's "man of the match" (according to Nicky Catsburg, the team's pro driver) in the final hours by driving the final five stints of the race, allowing the team to celebrate victory at the end.

 Personal life

 Edgar is the cousin of racing driver Jessica Edgar.
 They are part of the fourth generation of Edgars to race professionally.
+In 2022, Edgar was diagnosed with Crohn's disease.